Departmental Council of Allier

 The Departmental Council of Allier (Conseil départemental de l'Allier, Conselh Departamentau d'Alèir) is the deliberative assembly of the Allier department in the region of Auvergne-Rhône-Alpes.
 It consists of 38 members (general councillors) from 19 cantons.

 The President of the Departmental Council is Claude Riboulet.

 Executive

-List of Presidents
+List of presidents

-Since 1914, the Presidents of the Departmental Council of Allier have been.
+Since 1914, the presidents of the Departmental Council of Allier have been.

-Vice-Presidents
+List of vice-presidents

-The President of the Departmental Council is assisted by 10 vice-presidents chosen from among the departmental advisers.
+The president of the Departmental Council is assisted by 10 vice-presidents chosen from among the departmental advisers.
 Each of them has a delegation of authority.